Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 590 will be 107% faster than the GeForce GTX 285 2GB overall, because of its higher bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 590 should theoretically be much better than the GeForce GTX 285 2GB in general. (explain)

-Texel RateThe GeForce GTX 590 will be quite a bit (about 50%) better at AF than the GeForce GTX 285 2GB. (explain)
+Texel RateThe GeForce GTX 590 will be a lot (about 50%) faster with regards to anisotropic filtering than the GeForce GTX 285 2GB. (explain)

-Pixel RateThe GeForce GTX 590 will be a lot (about 181%) more effective at anti-aliasing than the GeForce GTX 285 2GB, and also will be able to handle higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 590 is a lot (about 181%) faster with regards to FSAA than the GeForce GTX 285 2GB, and should be capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison